The John Sanders Memorial Competition for Young Composers

 since 2009 The Sanders Society has organised a triennial (formerly biennial)

 competition for young composers under the age of 30 years.
+Full details of

 of the winning composition by three of the country’s finest cathedral choirs